-Regardless of your current job situation, it’s likely the pandemic has affected your personal finances to some degree.
-And like many other students and new grads, you may be looking for ways to trim your spending.
+Regardless of your current job situation, like many other students and new grads you may be looking for ways to trim your spending.
 Finding ways to cut back on your spending now will help set you up for later!

-Here are five ideas to get you started:
+Here are 5 ideas to get you started:

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.